kube-rs/controller-rs/README.md

 The metrics will be auto-scraped if you have a standard [`PodMonitor` for `prometheus.io/scrape`](https://github.com/prometheus-community/helm-charts/blob/b69e89e73326e8b504102a75d668dc4351fcdb78/charts/prometheus/values.yaml#L1608-L1650).

 ### Events
 The example `reconciler` only checks the `.spec.info` to see if it contains the word `bad`.
 If it does, it updates the `.status` object to reflect whether or not the instance `is_bad`.
 It also sends a kubernetes event associated with the controller.
-It is visible at the bottom of `kubectl describe foo bad`.
+It is visible at the bottom of `kubectl describe doc bad`.

 While this controller has no child objects configured, there is a [`configmapgen_controller`](https://github.com/kube-rs/kube-rs/blob/master/examples/configmapgen_controller.rs) example in [kube-rs](https://github.com/kube-rs/kube-rs/).